PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:40:14
+Last updated: 2024-04-02 18:40:46
-Random Quote: Doing what you love is the cornerstone of having abundance in your life. - Wayne Dyer
+Random Quote: Where there is love there is life. - Mahatma Gandhi